 The town was captured by the British in 1758, and its port facilities were completely destroyed.
 In the 1770s they were restored in a long-term project and completed in the middle of the 19th century.
-During World War II, Cherbourg was occupied by the Germans (1940), and it suffered heavy damage while in 1944 being recaptured by the Allies.
-From here tourists may visit Arromaches, Normandy Beaches and Mont Saint Michel.
+During WW2 (1939-1945), Cherbourg was occupied by the Germans (in 1940) and suffered heavy damage while being recaptured by the Allies in 1944.

 The Cherbourg cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Cherbourg, France.

 If you lose the Cherbourg location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.